souhailsegni/develop_a_deployment_pipeline/README.md

 They’ve asked you to help them straighten out the pipeline, set up more control for deployment to particular environments, and provide a summary once the pipeline completes.

-# Requirements
+# Steps
 1. Create a new repo and add the exercise files.
 Run and observe the provided workflow.
-1. Edit the workflow to place the jobs in order.
+2. Edit the workflow to place the jobs in order.
-1. Configure the following environments:
+3. Configure the following environments:

     - Development
     - Staging
     - Production

-1. Use continuous deployment for the Development and Staging environments.
+4. Use continuous deployment for the Development and Staging environments.
-1. Protect deployments to the Production environment with a review.
+5. Protect deployments to the Production environment with a review.
-1. Update the summary to indicate all jobs have completed successfully.
+6. Update the summary to indicate all jobs have completed successfully.